 Approximately half the cases of throat cancer are found in each of the larynx and pharynx.
 The number of new cases of smoking-related cancers, such as cancer of the larynx and many cancers of the pharynx, is declining.

-The number of new oropharynx cancers is increasing, however, because of a relatively new cause of this disease, human papillomavirus (HPV).
-Patients with HPV-related oropharynx cancer are less likely to smoke and may have a better outlook than patients with smoking-related oropharynx cancer.
+The number of new oropharynx throat cancers is increasing, however, because of a relatively new cause of this disease, human papillomavirus (HPV).
+Patients with this HPV-related throat cancer are less likely to smoke and may have a better outlook than patients with smoking-related throat cancer.

 Most throat cancers are squamous cell carcinomas.
 This means they develop in the squamous cells that line the throat.

 Other less frequent types of throat cancer include cancers of the minor salivary glands.

 Anything that increases your chance of getting throat cancer is a risk factor.
 People who smoke, especially those who drink alcohol, are at the most at risk for developing throat cancer.
 Read more about MD Anderson's smoking cessation clinical trials.

 Another risk factor for throat cancer is infection with human papillomavirus (HPV), which is spread through sexual contact, particularly oral sex.

 Other risk factors include:

 - Gender: Men are up to five times more likely to get cancer of the throat than women.

 - Race: African American men have the highest risk of getting throat cancer.